-Sankaet Pathak, CEO of Synapse, joined Jason Mikula this week on Fintech Business Weekly a podcast that features leaders in fintech, banking, and crypto.
+Sankaet Pathak, CEO of Synapse, joined Jason Mikula this week on Fintech Business Weekly a podcast that features leaders in fintech, and banking.
 They were joined by Shaul David, Head of Banking at Railsr and they covered a wide range of topics relating to banking as a service and regulation, including:

 - How banking as a service can help bank/fintech partnerships to scale